wp-plugins/maxbuttons/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 3.0 =
+Attention!
+This is a big upgrade from 2.x.
+Before installation it's adviced take a backup.
+In case your buttons don't appear after upgrading, please try to deactivate and activate the plugin again

 = 1.24.2 =
 Please deactivate and then reactivate before using.
 If the save button does not work, be sure to clear your browser cache.
 Also, if the "copy and invert" button does not work, try a hard refresh of your browser or clear your cache.